 Death behind Harlequin mask

-Death behind Harlequin mask.
-Harlequin mask was born among the other characters of the Italian commedia dell’arte – folk theater of masks.
-This theater was born in the 16th century, having existed for three centuries, and was loved both by a crowd of poor onlookers and elegant aristocrats.
+Harlequin mask was one among the other characters of the Italian commedia dell’arte – folk theater of masks.
+Born in the 16th century, this theater existed for three centuries, loved both by a crowd of poor onlookers and elegant aristocrats.
 Italian storyteller and playwright, who wrote many wonderful comedies and fairy tales for theater masks, Carlo Gozzi jokingly and lovingly talked about his character: “They are accelerated into the seriousness of magnificent tragedies and cheerful courtesy of deliberate comedies.”

 In fact, all the masks of commedia dell’arte are entirely comic, tragic mask does not exist here.
 All came from the stories.
 They were diverse: pastoral, tragical, catastrophes and horrors.
 Nevertheless, masks have always played comic roles and were funny.
 Therefore, have always been popular.